Plant: Ecological relationships

 Numerous animals have coevolved with plants; flowering plants have evolved pollination syndromes, suites of flower traits that favour their reproduction.
 Many, including insect and bird partners, are pollinators, visiting flowers and accidentally transferring pollen in exchange for food in the form of pollen or nectar.

 Many animals disperse seeds that are adapted for such dispersal.
 Various mechanisms of dispersal have evolved.
 Some fruits offer nutritious outer layers attractive to animals, while the seeds are adapted to survive the passage through the animal's gut; others have hooks that enable them to attach to a mammal's fur.

 Myrmecophytes are plants that have coevolved with ants.
 The plant provides a home, and sometimes food, for the ants.
 In exchange, the ants defend the plant from herbivores and sometimes competing plants.
 Ant wastes serve as organic fertilizer.

 The majority of plant species have fungi associated with their root systems in a mutualistic symbiosis known as mycorrhiza.
 The fungi help the plants gain water and mineral nutrients from the soil, while the plant gives the fungi carbohydrates manufactured in photosynthesis.

 Some plants serve as homes for endophytic fungi that protect the plant from herbivores by producing toxins.
 The fungal endophyte Neotyphodium coenophialum in tall fescue grass has pest status in the American cattle industry.

-Many legumes have Rhizobium nitrogen fixing bacteria in nodules of their roots, which fix nitrogen from the air for the plant to use; in return, the plants supply sugars to the bacteria.
+Many legumes have Rhizobium nitrogen-fixing bacteria in nodules of their roots, which fix nitrogen from the air for the plant to use; in return, the plants supply sugars to the bacteria.
 Nitrogen fixed in this way can become available to other plants, and is important in agriculture; for example, farmers may grow a crop rotation of a legume such as beans, followed by a cereal such as wheat, to provide cash crops with a reduced input of nitrogen fertilizer.

-Some 1% of plants are parasitic.
+Some 1% of plant species are parasitic.
 They range from the semi-parasitic mistletoe that merely takes some nutrients from its host, but still has photosynthetic leaves, to the fully-parasitic broomrape and toothwort that acquire all their nutrients through connections to the roots of other plants, and so have no chlorophyll.
 Full parasites can be extremely harmful to their plant hosts.

 Plants that grow on other plants, usually trees, without parasitizing them, are called epiphytes.
 These may support diverse arboreal ecosystems.
 Some may indirectly harm their host plant, such as by intercepting light.
 Hemiepiphytes like the strangler fig begin as epiphytes, but eventually set their own roots and overpower and kill their host.
 Many orchids, bromeliads, ferns, and mosses grow as epiphytes.
 Among the epiphytes, the bromeliads accumulate water in their leaf axils; these water-filled cavities can support complex aquatic food webs.

 Some 630 species of plants are carnivorous, such as the Venus flytrap (Dionaea muscipula) and sundew (Drosera species).
 They trap small animals and digest them to obtain mineral nutrients, especially nitrogen and phosphorus.